akos29/Hello-world/README.md

 ## Built With

-- Major languages
+- HTML, CSS
-- Frameworks
+- Linter
-- Technologies used
+-

 ## Live Demo (if available)